UKRN-Open-Research/t3-open-code/_episodes/04-workshop-planning.md

 We suggest a three-part structure to your workshop which begins with some discussion and education, gives participants a toy example to work through, and then reserves a large block of time for them to apply what they've learned to their own workflows.
 We're trying to work _with_ people to _tweak_ rather than overhaul how they currently do things.

-At each stage, keep in mind both the immediate goal (e.g. participants should understand how to identify an appropriate preprint server) and the ultimate goal (participants should make sharing preprints part of their normal research workflow).
+At each stage, keep in mind both the immediate goal (e.g. participants should understand how and where to write a preregistration) and the ultimate goal (participants should make preregistration/Registered Reports part of their normal research workflow).

 To help plan out the workshop structure, you can use our <a href="{{ site.ukrn_or_template }}" target="_blank">workshop structure template</a>.
-When you're building the workshop you can use our <a href="{{ site.ukrn_or_demo }}" target="_blank">Preprints Workshop Demo</a> and edit the pages to say what you want them to.
+When you're building the workshop you can use our <a href="{{ site.ukrn_or_demo }}" target="_blank">Workshop Demo</a> and edit the pages to say what you want them to.

 ## Open Research Resource Browser